 Western Christian School in Salem, Oregon

-Housing grades six through twelve, Western Mennonite School’s curriculum is heavily centered around Christ, chapel attendance, and the Bible.
-Though each student’s spirituality is valued highly, WMS also strives to develop the student as a whole, including grooming their social, physical, academic, and emotional well-being.
+Housing grades K-12, Western Christian School’s curriculum is heavily centered around Christ, chapel attendance, and the Bible.
+Though each student’s spirituality is valued highly, WCS also strives to develop the student as a whole, including grooming their social, physical, academic, and emotional well-being.

 The school is relatively affordable, it may be one of the best christian boarding schools for low income families.
 During the summers, much of the school’s campus is rented out to church groups for retreats and other activities.
 This extra profit along with donations from school boosters and alumni make it possible to provide students with somewhat lower tuition costs and the ability to receive financial aid.

-Like most schools on this list, Western Mennonite has a college preparatory program with advanced courses in a variety of disciplines.
+Like most schools on this list, Western Christian has a college preparatory program with advanced courses in a variety of disciplines.
 Unlike most Christian boarding schools, however, the school teaches a “mini-term” of sorts between the off-track semester.
 This extra term allows students to study outside of the classroom.